MapPromptMonday/MapPromptMonday/README.md

 You can find [Twitter guidelines here](https://help.twitter.com/en/using-twitter/picture-descriptions) how to add alt text to your images

-| Here is a simple formula that can help you quickly generate alt text for your map:
+> Here is a simple formula that can help you quickly generate alt text for your map:
-|
+>
-Alt = “map of location that shows type of data.
+> Alt Text = “Map of location that shows type of data.
 Primary takeaway from map.”
+>
+> #### “Map of”
+>
-“Map of” – You can also be more specific here, such as choropleth or raster satellite image “location” – Describe the location of your map.
+> You can also be more specific here, such as choropleth or raster satellite image “location” – Describe the location of your map.
 Is it the United States, Illinois, Chicago, or the Lincoln Park neighborhood of Chicago?
 “type of data” – what data is being shown by the map?
 “Primary takeaway from map” – Summarize in a sentence what you most want the reader to know about what the map shows.